nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 {% include gallery id="gallery_tourism" caption="" %}

-## Walden Campervans
+## Campervans
-[Walden Campervans](https://www.waldencampervans.com) is a New England based campervan company with the goal to bring people closer to the nature.
-In this project, we showcased their amazing campervan at Acadia National Park in Maine.
+We worked with New England based campervan company [Walden Campervans](https://www.waldencampervans.com), and we showcased their amazing campervan at Acadia National Park in Maine.
+We also worked with [Peace Vans](https://www.peacevans.com) in Nortwest USA.

-{% include gallery id="gallery_walden" caption="" %}

-## Peace Vans
-[Peace Vans](https://www.peacevans.com) builts and rents both modern and classic vans in the Nortwest USA.
 In this project, we showcased their modern van in the Olympic National Park.

-{% include gallery id="gallery_peacevan" caption="" %}
+{% include gallery id="gallery_campervan" caption="" %}

 ## Nomatic